PxTools/PxApiSpecs/specs_template.md

 ::: examples/tables-table-response.json
 ```
 **Note**
-The information is cache for performance and there can be a lag in the response directly after release of new data.
+The information may be cached for performance and there can be a short delay in the response directly after release of new data.
 ### List metadata for a table
 List metadata for the specified table
 ```